 “Alexa, Stop!”
 Ok, so here’s the first example that she brought up.
 Martin Dental, Steve Martin Dental.
 They aren’t in the NIB network, they have Bupa, Defence Health, HCF and Smile.
-So the really interesting thing with this is NIB is trying to control this space, or they would like the user to control the space, so I am applying this to voice search… am i going to a device to then go and ask someone else, where the dentist is?
+So the really interesting thing with this is NIB is trying to control this space, or they would like the user to control the space.
+I am all about user experience.
+So if I am applying this to voice search… am I going to ask a device to then go and ask someone else, where the dentist is?
 I really don’t think so.
-I think I am just going to go, “Hey Device… where’s the dentist, or where’s the closest dentist, i have broken my tooth I nee a close dentist”.
+I think I am just going to go, “Hey Device… where’s the dentist, or where’s the closest dentist, I have broken my tooth I need a close dentist”.

-So that really interesting, we tried this in a previous take and it actually brought up the NIB dental practice in the city, which is about 20kms away from here, but that’s actually brought up NIBs network, so it actually, in both instances when we have run this take, this has been way more accurate than the Alexa device.
+So that’s really interesting!
+We tried this in a previous take and it actually brought up the NIB dental practice in the city, which is about 20kms away from here – But that’s actually brought up NIBs network.
+So it actually, in both instances when we have run this take, this has been way more accurate than the Alexa device.
 So that’s really interesting.

-Let’s just give a quick view of what Siri does with this… Hey Siri, Let’s go, let’s try this, come on, come on… ok Hey Siri, Ask NIB where’s the closest Dentist?
-[Siri… The nearest one I see is Brisbane Paediatric Dentistry on Miles..] so you can see here that it doesn’t idenitify the N I B like the other tools do.
-There’s no other connection there really to the exact search that they are trying to achieve.
+Let’s just give a quick view of what Siri does with this… Hey Siri, Let’s go, let’s try this, come on, come on… Ok.
+Hey Siri, Ask NIB where’s the closest Dentist?
+[Siri… The nearest one I see is Brisbane Paediatric Dentistry on Miles..]
+So you can see here that it doesn’t identify the NIB ones like the other tools do.
+There’s no other connection there, really, to the exact search that they are trying to achieve.
 I will just turn off the sharing.
-So, it’s interesting all those different results, I was suppose to stop that.
+So, it’s interesting all those different results.

 All those different results are so varied at the moment.
-The tech is still really really new.
-Some of these big companies will dive in and try and own the this new tech because if you want to own voice search, then you are the first result in that search result then you are massively winning.
-You know, there’s not a 10 list of results in the search results like you do get in a Google search, it’s one 2 or 3 and you can own that space.
+The tech is still really, really new.
+Some of these big companies will dive in and try and own this new tech because, if you want to own voice search, then you are the first result in that search result, then you are massively winning.
+You know, there’s not a list of 10 results in the search results like you do get in a Google search, it’s one 2 or 3 and you can own that space.

-So it actually worth while chasing.
-But it would be really interesting to know, in the comments, below in this video, tell me your experience about how you interact with voice, so you use it?
+So its actually worth while chasing.
+But it would be really interesting to know, in the comments below this video, tell me your experience about how you interact with voice: Do you use it?
 Is it worth it?
 Is it accurate?